-Then I asked him how I would contact me if I need a refund.
+Then I asked him how I would contact him if I need a refund.

 I still wear them today.
-My point is, your marketing skills have to be top-notch to turn eager customers to paying customers.
+My point is, your marketing skills have to be top-notch to turn eager customers into paying customers.

 12. Incorporate Social Media